 Meal usage will be tracked electronically and each time the dining plan is used, a receipt will indicate remaining meal credit balances.
 Guests can also visit a hotel lobby concierge at any time to check a meal plan balance.

 Each member of your party has their own MagicBand, this makes the dining plan especially convenient for groups traveling together or parties with older children who may want to have some independence during the vacation.
-This allows each guest to have access to their meals simply using their MagicBand.
+This allows each guest to have access to their meal credits by simply using their MagicBand.

 Choose the plan that works for you and choose how to use your dining credits.
 Guests can use meals and snacks credits in any combination until the total allotment of entitlements are depleted.
 Use 3 meal credits one day, 1 meal credit the next and all of your snacks the third day.
 You decide!

-Most “single serve” food items at resort grab ‘n’ go markets, carts, kiosks, quick-service and select merchandise locations across property under $5 (sometimes slightly more) can be purchased with a snack credit.
+Most “single serve” food items at resort grab ‘n’ go markets, carts, kiosks, quick-service and select merchandise locations across property can be purchased with a snack credit.
 All ice cream novelties and 1- or 2-scoop ice cream offerings not served in a souvenir container qualify as snacks, including sundaes.
 All single serve non-alcoholic beverages not served in a souvenir container also qualify.
 You can even find confections in merchandise shops, bakeries and candy stores that will qualify.
 It never hurts to ask.
-At breakfast, the following are considered snacks: cereal, French toast sticks, oatmeal or quinoa, grits, a side of bacon or sausage, side of eggs, breakfast potatoes, biscuits and gravy and hard-boiled eggs.
-At lunch and dinner, most QSR side items not consider entrees, such as soup or French fries can be purchased with snack credits.
 Snack credits can also be used to purchase samples at international stands around World Showcase during the Epcot Food & Wine Festival.
 Look for the Disney Dining Plan Snack Symbol to identify snack items available with Disney’s Dining Plan snack credit.

 Note: Pre-bagged popcorn of any kind is not included in the Dining Plan.